Umpire Clinics

 Note: Umpire clinics are an “On-field Clinic” this will require an appropriate facility to accommodate drills and on field work.
 It is strongly recommended that a facility with a gym or similar space be provided so that weather does not prevent the clinic from being completed.
 If the weather happens to be favorable on the day of the clinic, the instructor may choose to have the clinic outside, but this cannot be expected.

 In person Camps (clinics) are now 4 hours in length.
+The in=person camp DOES NOT replace the online learning requirement.
+ALL Level 1 and 2 umpires are required to complete their online learning modules.
 Participants are Strongly Recommended to complete the online learning prior to attending a local camp.

-Level I – $300 base fee to Community to host clinic
+Level 1 – $300 base fee to Community to host clinic

 • No experience required